Roman Signer

-Roman Signer (born 1938 in Appenzell, Switzerland) is principally a visual artist who works in sculpture, art installations photography, and video.
+Roman Signer (born 1938 in Appenzell, Switzerland) is an artist who works in sculpture, art installation, photography, and video.

 Early life and career

-Born in Appenzell, Switzerland, Signer started his career as an artist later in life at the age of 28, after working as an architect’s draughtsman, a radio engineer apprentice, and a short stint in a pressure cooker factory.
+Signer started his career as an artist at the age of 28, after working various jobs such as an architect’s draughtsman and a radio engineer apprentice.
 He holds degrees from arts institutions in Switzerland and Poland.
-He studied at the Schule für Gestaltung in Zurich and Lucerne between 1966 and 1971.
-He studied at the Academy of Fine Arts in Warsaw, Poland from 1971-1972.
+He studied at the Schule für Gestaltung in Zurich and Lucerne from 1966 to 1971, and at the Academy of Fine Arts, Warsaw from 1971 to 1972.

 Work

-Signer's work has grown out of, and has affinities with both land art and performance art, but they are not typically representative of either category.
-It is often being described as following the tradition of the Swiss engineer-artist, such as Jean Tinguely and Peter Fischli & David Weiss.
+Signer's work grew out of land art and performance art.
+It is often described as following the tradition of the Swiss engineer-artist, such as Jean Tinguely and Peter Fischli & David Weiss.